GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/certificateProvider/index.md

 ## Usage

-Typical usage of this API to expose client certificates to Chrome OS follows these steps:
+Typical usage of this API to expose client certificates to ChromeOS follows these steps:

 * The Extension registers for the events [onCertificatesUpdateRequested][1] and [onSignatureRequested][3].
 * The Extension calls [setCertificates][2] to provide the initial list of certificates after the initialization.